pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

 **(i)**  Now, let us check the countries with the highest per capita income, the indicator code for which is **NY.GNP.PCAP.CD**

-    *mysqlquery1 = "SELECT countryname, countrycode,  score2015 FROM GlobalHealthNutrition where indicatorcode=\\'NY.GNP.PCAP.CD\\'   LIMIT 10 " *
+     mysqlquery1 = "SELECT countryname, countrycode,  score2015 FROM GlobalHealthNutrition where indicatorcode=\\'NY.GNP.PCAP.CD\\'   LIMIT 10 "

 We use a single "\\" to escape the single quote in the above statement.
-To retrieve data from a container, the request URL must be suffixed with "/sql" , so our
+To retrieve data from a container, the request URL must be suffixed with "/sql" , so our code will be something like this :-

     myqueryurl = baseurl + '/sql'
     #Construct the request body,  remember we're using the web API and cannot use inbuilt R functions like dbGetQuery()/dbInsertTable(),  hence we construct the request as below.